Unleash/unleash/docs/getting-started.md

 }
 ```

 The logger interface with its `debug`, `info`, `warn` and `error` methods expects format string support as seen in `debug` or the JavaScript `console` object.
-Many commonly used logging implementations cover this API, e.g. bunyan, pino or winston.
+Many commonly used logging implementations cover this API, e.g., bunyan, pino or winston.

 ### How do I set a logger provider?